kedro-org/kedro/README.md

 - "There is no such thing as a silly question".
 - Every time a live demo fails, clap.

-Follow our [announcement channel](https://kedro-org.slack.com/archives/C03RKAQ0MGQ) in Slack to check Kedro Coffee Chat announcements and access demo recordings.
+Follow our Slack [announcement channel](https://kedro-org.slack.com/archives/C03RKAQ0MGQ) to check Kedro Coffee Chat announcements and access demo recordings.